 NOAA's approach is to provide a rapid, convenient way to create maps of the watershed that display analyzed, sorted, and summarized data that coastal managers have selected from a menu of programmed queries.
-The primary data types include sediment chemistry, sediment toxicity, and tissue chemistry data.
+The primary data types stored in the Watershed Projects include sediment chemistry, sediment toxicity, and tissue chemistry data.
 The base maps also display geomorphology, habitat characteristics, and land-use information.
-Integrating remedial investigation data with recently acquired data in a single system helps investigators associate the distribution of contaminants with specific sources and evaluate the possibility of contaminant effects in potential habitat restoration areas.
-Combining natural resource information and contaminant distributions across the watershed enhances the potential for successful restoration of wideranging populations.
-The Watershed Projects have benefited a variety of user groups and have enhanced cooperation and data sharing.
+Integrating remedial investigation data with recent data in a single system helps investigators associate the distribution of contaminants with specific sources and evaluate the possibility of contaminant effects in potential habitat restoration areas.
+Combining restoration information and contaminant distributions across the watershed enhances the potential for successful restoration of wide-ranging populations.